Published by Christina Riley. Last Updated on November 25, 2023.

-We mentioned Discovery Science in our guide to a Weekend in Charlotte.
-Oh, and when talking museums in Charlotte, don’t forget about Discovery Place Nature.
+We mentioned Discovery Science in our guide covering things to do in Charlotte.
+Oh, and when talking about children’s museums in North Carolina’s biggest city, don’t forget about Discovery Place Nature.
 Discovery Place Kids also has locations in Huntersville and Rockingham!

-20-plus exhibits and an awesome outdoor section make up the Greensboro Children’s Museum.
+20-plus exhibits and an awesome outdoor section make up the Miriam P. Brenner Children’s Museum (formerly the Greensboro Children’s Museum).
 Children can role-play in a grocery store or doctor’s office situations, with fun tools made just for them.

 Greensboro Science Center